Reflexive dg categories in algebra and topology: Introduction

 Duality theorems are abundant in algebra and geometry.
 Reflexivity - recently introduced in \cite{KS} and with a precursor in \cite{bznp} - generalises the duality between bounded and perfect derived categories seen in \cite{Ballard, bznp, Chen}.
 Given a dg category $\cC$ over a field $k$, its \textbf{perfectly valued dg category} $\pvd(\cC)$ consists of the dg modules over $\cC$ which take values in the category of perfect complexes over $k$.
 For finite dimensional algebras and proper schemes, this construction permutes their perfect and bounded derived categories.
 The functor $\cC \mapsto \pvd(\cC)$ is contravariant, and a dg category $\cC$ is called \textbf{reflexive} if the natural functor is a Morita equivalence.
 In \cite{KS} it was shown that for a reflexive dg category $\mathcal{C}$, there is an isomorphism between the triangulated autoequivalence groups of $\mathcal{D}^{\perf}(\mathcal{C})$ and of $\pvd(\mathcal{C})$ and a bijection between semiorthogonal decompositions.
 In \cite{Greflex}, reflexive dg categories are shown to be exactly the reflexive objects in the Morita homotopy category.
 As a consequence, the Hochschild cohomologies and derived Picard groups of $\mathcal{D}^{\perf}(\mathcal{C})$ and of $\pvd(\mathcal{C})$ are shown to coincide.
 Note that the analogous statement for Hochschild \textit{homology} is false \cite[Example 5.6]{Greflex}.
 The main families of dg categories currently known to be reflexive are \begin{itemize} \item the (perfect or bounded) derived categories of proper schemes; \item proper connective dg algebras; \item homologically smooth and proper dg categories; \item Fukaya categories of Milnor fibres of certain hypersurface singularities. \end{itemize}

-The purpose of this article is to expand this list.
-Important is that we work almost always over \textit{arbitrary} fields $k$, unlike the earlier \cite{bznp} and \cite{KS} who work over characteristic zero and perfect fields respectively.
+{In this paper, we give a very general `2-out-of-3' characterisation of reflexive dg algebras, and apply this criterion to a range of examples from representation theory, algebraic topology, and symplectic \& algebraic geometry.
+As a consequence, we extend the above list across various domains.} Important is that we work almost always over \textit{arbitrary} fields $k$, unlike the earlier \cite{bznp} and \cite{KS} who work over characteristic zero and perfect fields respectively.